strzibny/hipparchus/README.md

 ### Quering the API

-The get the latitude and longitude of a given `ADDRESS`, query `HOST:PORT/ADDRESS`.
+To get the latitude and longitude of a given `ADDRESS`, query `HOST:PORT/ADDRESS`.

-Hipparchus returns succesfull response as a following JSON:
+Hipparchus returns a successful response as a following JSON:

 ```
 { "location": { "lat": 49.9407, "lng": 17.8948 } }